David Lefèvre (serial killer): Arrest and imprisonment

-Lefèvre was released on November 2, 2002, after three years and three months in prison.
+Lefèvre was released on 2 November 2002, after three years and three months in prison.

 Car theft

 Following his release, Lefèvre returned to live with his host family and reunited with his brothers and sisters.

 In the spring of 2003, Lefèvre was arrested after stealing a car.
 Indicted for the theft of a vehicle, Lefèvre was released under judicial supervision, pending trial for this offence.

-On August 21, 2003, Lefèvre was tried before the criminal court of Douai for the theft of a vehicle.
-He was sentenced to a fine, but his six-month suspended sentence was added to his sentence (which had been pronounced a year earlier), he received a six-month prison sentence.
+On 21 August 2003, Lefèvre was tried before the criminal court of Douai for the theft of a vehicle.
+He was sentenced to a fine, but his six-month suspended sentence was added to his sentence (which had been pronounced a year earlier), and he received a six-month prison sentence.

 Lefèvre was released in January 2004, after four and a half months of detention.
-Following release, Lefèvre becomes a dealer and starts selling Cocaine.
+Following release, Lefèvre became a dealer and started selling Cocaine.

 Drug trafficking

 In 2004, Lefèvre was again arrested by the police for illegal possession of cocaine.
 Lefèvre is indicted for drug trafficking and is placed in pre-trial detention.

 Lefèvre was tried in 2006 before the Criminal Court of Péronne for his crimes; vehicle theft and drug trafficking.
 At the end of his correctional judgment, Lefèvre was sentenced to 5 years in prison.
 Following his conviction, Lefèvre thus spent four additional years in prison, before being granted conditional release.
 After nearly eight years in prison, Lefèvre was released in 2008.

-During the period 2008-2009, Lefèvre arrived in Amiens and met Julien Guérin, 20, a former child of the DDASS, forced to undergo drug treatment to cure alcoholism.
+During the period 2008–2009, Lefèvre arrived in Amiens and met Julien Guérin, 20, a former child of the DDASS, forced to undergo drug treatment to cure alcoholism.
 The two young men are known to attend many parties.
 Lefèvre then meets Sylvie, a young woman also described as "fragile".
 With Julien, all three form a great friendship which results in more parties and evenings in nightclubs.

-In 2010, however, Lefèvre seems affected to see Julien Guérin get into a relationship with Alice Caron, 17, then start a family in the space of a few months.
+In 2010, however, Lefèvre seems affected to see Julien Guérin get into a relationship with Alice Caron, 17, and then start a family in the space of a few months.